Copyrighted/cs460_linux_shell/README.md

 # CS460 Term Project Linux Shell

+#Description

-The final project for my Computer Science 460 class is to have a fully working shell that can run commands in User mode and execute them at the kernel level.
+The final project for my Operating Systems class.
+A fully working shell that can run commands in User mode and execute them at the kernel level.
+Runs on ARM architecture simulated on QEMU.